 The Cliff Lodge is one of the most iconic and well-known ski lodges in the entire state.
 With the views of the nearby ski slopes or SLC below, you can enjoy the theater-centric focus of this resort.

-And if you are an avid skier, there really is no better place.
+And if you are an avid skier, there is no better place.
 You can ski in and ski out, meaning you never need to get in your car to head to the slopes.
-Just ski right down the Black Diamond slope and head to the Cliff Spa to recover for the next day.
+Just ski down the Black Diamond slope and head to the Cliff Spa to recover for the next day.

 #5 Best View of the Wasatch Mountains: St. Regis, Deer Valley

-The nearby Wasatch Mountains are some of the most picturesque in the entire state.
-Located in Park City, St. Regis has incredible panoramic views of the nearby mountains, beautiful to gaze at from the comfort of your own room during the summer or winter months.
+The nearby Wasatch Mountains are some of the most picturesque in the state.
+Located in Park City, St. Regis has incredible panoramic views of the nearby mountains, beautiful to gaze at from the comfort of your room during the summer or winter months.

 This Marriott hotel is a great weekend getaway option that offers biking and hiking adventures, ski-in and ski-out access, a private ski valet, and numerous room and suite options to fit your budget.